Dancing Crazy: Commercial performance

 In the US, the song peaked on the Billboard Hot 100 at number 100.
 It peaked at number thirty-six on the Pop Songs chart and on the Billboard Top Heatseekers chart at number twenty-one.
 In Slovakia, it debuted and peaked at number seventeen on the official Hot 100 singles chart.

 Live performances

-The song was first performed live on the Dancing Crazy Tour, which kicked off in January 2011.
-The song is the fourteenth and final track to be performed on the tour.
-The song was performed live on the March 9th, 2011 episode of The Ellen DeGeneres Show.
-As Cosgrove started to sing the final chorus of the song, Greyson Chance, who had opened up for her on her Dancing Crazy Tour, came out onto the stage to sing with her.
-On March 15, the day of the EP's release, Cosgrove performed at the Hard Rock Cafe in Hollywood, California.
-During the Dancing Crazy Summer Tour, Cosgrove performed the song with Chance.
+The song was first performed live on the Dancing Crazy Tour, which began in January 2011.
+The song was the fourteenth and final track to be performed on the tour.
+The song was performed live on the March 9, 2011, episode of The Ellen DeGeneres Show.
+As Cosgrove started to sing the final chorus of the song, Greyson Chance, who had opened up for her on her Dancing Crazy Tour, appeared on stage to sing with her.
+On March 15, the day of the EP's release, Cosgrove performed the song at the Hard Rock Cafe in Hollywood, California.
+During the Dancing Crazy Summer Tour, Cosgrove again performed the song with Chance.